Lavender

 Morphology

-Leaves:Narrow grey-green leaves with fragrance
+Leaves:Narrow gray-green leaves with strong fragrance

 Roots:Fibrous root system